minervaproject/little-service/README.md

-# Scheduler service
+# Little Service

-The goals of this project is to 1) create a standalone scheduler service that solves a product need of iteratively generating and verifying schedules, can be used with minimal engineering intervention, and 2) exploring the possibility of a templated base service infrastructure for ALF projects.
+A templated base service infrastructure for ALF projects.

 For such a template to be useful, it necessarily has to share many of the technologies already used by ALF in picasso, and include features for a developer to easily and confidently start a production-ready service:
 - Django 1.11 / Python 2.7
     - Strong patterns for API endpoints, both reading and writing, as well as permissions, may be needed here.
 It's unclear whether DRF should be standard.
+    - TODO: We may want to discuss starting with Python 3.
-- Build and Deploy (TBD)
+- Build and Deploy
 - Circle / Testing
-- Local Development
+- Local Development Process
 - Monitoring / Alerts (TBD)
 - Logging (TBD)